About the course

 Course fees cover your teaching as well as other academic services and facilities provided to support your studies.
 Unless specified in the additional information section below, course fees do not cover your accommodation, residential costs or other living costs.
 They also don’t cover any additional costs and charges that are outlined in the additional information below.

+There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
+However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
+Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
+You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.
 Each academic year, as part of the course, the department runs an optional study visit.
 In previous years, this has been to Rabat, Athens and the Danish-Swedish Borders, but the location varies year-to-year and may also be within the United Kingdom.
 This is an opportunity to meet migration practitioners, other academics, and community activists working on specific migration-related issues.
 If you choose to take part in this study visit, you will need to cover any related travel, accommodation and living expenses.
-The department estimates that these costs are likely to be around £300.
+The department estimates that these costs are likely to be around £350 or more.
 You may be eligible to apply to the department's Dissertation Support Fund and/or to your college to assist with these costs.

 In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.